akka/alpakka/CONTRIBUTING.md

 If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
 No exceptions.

-## Documentation

-Documentation should be written in two forms:

-1. API documentation in the form of scaladoc/javadoc comments on the Scala and Java user API.
-2. Guide documentation in [docs](docs/) subproject using [Paradox](https://github.com/lightbend/paradox) documentation tool.
-This documentation should give a short introduction of how a given connector should be used.

-Run `sbt docs/local:paradox` to generate reference docs while developing.
-Generated documentation can be found in the `./docs/target/paradox/site/local` directory.

-## External Dependencies

-All the external runtime dependencies for the project, including transitive dependencies, must have an open source license that is equal to, or compatible with, [Apache 2](http://www.apache.org/licenses/LICENSE-2.0).

-This must be ensured by manually verifying the license for all the dependencies for the project:

-1. Whenever a committer to the project changes a version of a dependency (including Scala) in the build file.
-2. Whenever a committer to the project adds a new dependency.
-3. Whenever a new release is cut (public or private for a customer).

-Every external dependency listed in the build file must have a trailing comment with the license name of the dependency.

-Which licenses are compatible with Apache 2 are defined in [this doc](http://www.apache.org/legal/3party.html#category-a), where you can see that the licenses that are listed under ``Category A`` automatically compatible with Apache 2, while the ones listed under ``Category B`` needs additional action:

-> Each license in this category requires some degree of [reciprocity](http://www.apache.org/legal/3party.html#define-reciprocal); therefore, additional action must be taken in order to minimize the chance that a user of an Apache product will create a derivative work of a reciprocally-licensed portion of an Apache product without being aware of the applicable requirements.

 ## Creating Commits And Writing Commit Messages